nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `find [n/COMPANY_NAME] [r/ROLE] [s/STATUS ] [d/DATE] [c/COMMENT] [t/TAG]...`

-* You have to provide at least one of the optional parameters.
-A `find` command without any parameters will result in an invalid command format error.
+* You have to provide at least one of the optional fields.
+A `find` command without any fields will result in an invalid command format error.
-* The find command works through an exact match, regardless of upper or lower case, of the parameter and the internship entry's corresponding attributes.
+* The find command works through an exact match, regardless of upper or lower case, of the field and the internship entry's corresponding attributes.
 * When multiple instances of the same type of field exists in user input (e.g. multiple `n/COMPANY_NAME` fields or multiple `r/ROLE` fields), only internships containing at least one of these fields of the same type will be filtered out.
 * When different types of fields, each with multiple instances, exist in user input (e.g. multiple `n/COMPANY_NAME` and multiple `r/ROLE` fields), only internships containing at least one of the inputs from every different type of field will be filtered out.